RedSmileTV/RedSmileTV/README.md

-# Random dude with a smile on his face
+## RedSmileTV: Random dude with a smile on his face

 ### Stuff I utilized: